fwilkerson-pixel/Google_Data_Analytics_Bellabeat_Capstone/Smart-Health-Device-Case-Study.md

 ## Data Overview

 ### Data Source
 The dataset used in this analysis is publicly available [FitBit Fitness Tracker data](https://www.kaggle.com/datasets/arashnic/fitbit), shared by Mobius on Kaggle.
 It contains anonymized user information, including daily physical activity, sleep patterns, and heart rate data.
-The citation to the original authors of the data is: Furberg, Robert; Brinton, Julia; Keating, Michael ; Ortiz, Alexa [https://zenodo.org/record/53894#.YMoUpnVKiP9](https://zenodo.org/record/53894#.YMoUpnVKiP9)
+The original dataset was created by Furberg, Robert; Brinton, Julia; Keating, Michael; and Ortiz, Alexa, and is available on Zenodo:  [https://zenodo.org/record/53894#.YMoUpnVKiP9](https://zenodo.org/record/53894#.YMoUpnVKiP9)

 The data was collected through a distributed survey conducted via Amazon Mechanical Turk between 03.12.2016-05.12.2016.
 A total of thirty eligible Fitbit users voluntarily consented to share their personal tracker data for the purposes of this study.